rainviewer/pysteps-docker/README.md

 # pysteps-docker
-PySTEPS in docker container, ready to use
+PySTEPS in docker container, ready to use with your radar data.